 - Arrange a PCR test either via the University (we strongly recommend this) or the NHS (if the University pods are not available, e.g. at the weekend).
-Please note that the symptomatic tests are run separately from the asymptomatic screening programme.
 You are allowed to leave your room to take a PCR test.

 - Read the information provided in the downloads list on this page.
 This will provide further information on how to order meals, receive deliveries, exit your room in emergencies, and on access to outdoor space and (for those in Household isolation only) kitchen use.